Home » Visit » Travel Ideas » 10 Day Trips from Brasov You Should Take to Uncover Transylvania

 Check the visiting schedule on dinoparc.ro.

-Brasov offers many great options for curious travelers.
-Spend at least three nights in the city and take as many day trips from Brasov as you can.
-You can be sure it will be one of your most memorable vacations.
+Brasov offers many great options to travel around Transylvania.
+Spend at least three nights in the city and take as many day trips from Brasov as you can for a memorable vacation.

-We recommend you book in advance your stay in Brasov.
-If you’re looking for a lovely guest house in the Old Town, we recommend Villa Katharina, Casa Rozelor, and The Pines Boutique Villa, but also the boutique hotels Bella Muzica and Antler.
+Book in advance your stay in Brasov to grab the best deals.
+We warmly recommend Villa Katharina, Casa Rozelor, The Pines Boutique Villa, Bella Muzica, and Antler.